geojsonkit.org

 Troubleshooting

-My CSV looks like a mess in Excel.
+My CSV looks shifted in Excel.

 How are columns ordered?